-USTMA, develops partnerships to assess knowledge on the environmental impact and benefits of rubber-modified asphalt
+USTMA develops partnerships to assess knowledge of the environmental impact and benefits of rubber-modified asphalt

 US Research to Study Rubberised Asphalt

 The US Tire Manufacturers Association (USTMA), in partnership with The Ray, a non-profit proving ground for sustainable transportation technologies, announced a research project to assess and compile existing research on the performance, environmental impacts and benefits of using ground tyre rubber (GTR) in asphalt.

 The research will result in a “state of knowledge” report that outlines existing research and identifies data gaps in the use of ground tyre rubber in rubber-modified asphalt.

 Despite having been in use for around 60 years there still seems to be a need to standardise and understand the performance and the allocation issues around rubberised asphalt.